 Here are some of the conditions which some may not prefer:

 - we specialise in custom private tours off the beaten path.
-The further you get away from the tourist crowd, the more basic will be the facilities.
+Unless you book a stay at some of the fancy resorts along the way, the basic accommodation we ourselves can arrange, such as bamboo beach huts, tents, or even simple hotels (check here for a list of both fancy and basic accommodation along the way), can offer only basic facilities.
 There are toilets and showers everywhere, but sometimes you may just have to squat and flush the toilet with a small bucket drawn from a big bucket of water, or something similar to “shower” yourself with.
 An example could be one of our regular stops near Sibaltan, Pical.

 - the accommodation is usually very basic.
 Many places have limited electricity, such as noon to midnight in San Miguel, Linapacan, or the frequent 6pm-10pm in Pical.
 Smaller islands might be like Pical.
 Some have diesel generators and can power aircon overnight, but that will need to be paid for extra.
 The boatmen are slowly stocking up on battery powered fans for the tents.
 Sometimes it is best just to sleep on a breezy beach under the open stars, but make sure there are no sand flies.
 Best to discuss your requirements and preferences with the boatman.

 - the toilet on the boat can be very basic, without even a roof.
 Just a simple booth, but not a problem to ask the boatman to pull over somewhere in town, or you can just go into the ocean.